Michigan Alumni Travel Safety and Cancellation Policies

 In addition to safety protocols, our tour partners have implemented relaxed reservation and cancellation policies to enable travelers to book with confidence.
 In some cases, policies include no deposit cancellation fees or final payment date extensions.
 Information about each operator’s policy can be found in the trip brochure or on the respective tour operator’s website.

 At Michigan Alumni Travel, the health and safety of our travelers is our top priority.
-We will continue to work with our tour operators to communicate information as travel resumes and new standards are established for all of our trips.
+We will continue to work with our tour operators to communicate updates.
 Rest assured, you will have a team of individuals traveling with you who will work hard to keep you safe and find you care, if needed.

 Frequently Asked Questions

-The Alumni Association of the University of Michigan is not the tour operator.
+The Alumni Association is not the tour operator.
 The Association serves only as the sponsor of the travel program for its alumni and their family and friends.
-We have long-standing relationships with our tour operators, and they value our input; however, it is ultimately the tour operator’s decision whether to cancel a trip.
+We have long-standing relationships with our tour operators, and they value our input.
+However, it is ultimately the tour operator’s decision whether to cancel a trip.

 The tour operators use several sources to help guide their decisions: